The CS50 team include Professor Zhou, one graduate teaching assistants, eight undergraduate teaching assistants, and five learning fellows.

-Graduate assistants: Providing additional assistance and grading
+Graduate assistant: Providing additional assistance and grading

 Undergraduate assistants: Serving as Section leaders and graders

 - Sudharsan Balasubramani

 - Arjun Srinivasa

 Learning fellows: Supporting in-class active learning, and guiding project teams